-Progress I Assessment & Action Analysis Action Status Code Description of Progress to Date Critical Analysis of Action Validity & Issue Identification Action still Relevant?
-(Y/N) Remaining Tasks BAU Fees adjusted annually.
-E-pathway partly available to customers for existing septic plan requests (not available for lodging new septic applications yet).
-Minor periodic edits to septic application form.
-Major review/edit undertaken in 2017 by the WW Officer.
-Current Application Form is well structured, up-to-date and captures all the necessary information.
+2015-2018 DWMP Actions & Strategies Progress Assessment & Action Analysis ١ No. Strategy Actions Responsibility Action Status Code Critical Analysis of Action Validity & Issue Identification Action still Relevant?
+(Y/N) Remaining Tasks INFORMATION AND DATA COLLATION I information collection requirements are relevant. relating to septic ta they are in complia Land Capability As: EPA Certificate of As sessment Framework Approval conditions 1.3 Code of Practice Iter Management BAU Fees adjusted annually E-pathway partly available to customers for existing septic plan requests (not available for lodging new septic applications yet).
+Minor periodic edits to septic application form Major review/edit undertaken in 2017 by the WW Officer Current Application Form is well structured, up-to-date and captures all the necessary information.
 No review or modification currently required.
-Y • None AC 7 Boxes of paper septic application records dating back to 2004 scanned into Sharepoint.
-Historic paper septic application records prior to 2004 scanned and recorded as follows: A-L → Infovision M-Z → Pathway paperclip All Historic septic application records collected and located so far have been added to Pathway as a Historic application record Still approximately 1000 existing older septics across the Shire unaccounted for/unknown.
+Y • None 13 database and enables identification of areas of critical concern.
+2. Add records to path ensure all septic tarrecorded in single redetails of old perminavailable 3.
+Undertake data clealready entered into including paper and Health way database to Information Technology epository, including AC 7 Boxes of paper septic application records dating back to 2004 scanned into Sharepoint.
+Historic paper septic application records prior to 2004 scanned and recorded as follows: A-L → Infovision M-Z → Pathway paperclip All Historic septic application records collected &amp; located so far have been added to Pathway as a Historic application record Still approximately 1000 existing older septics across the Shire unaccounted for/unknown.
 Council has no paper records for these and (obviously) these systems have not been entered into Pathway All new septic applications entered into Pathway and then scanned/saved into Sharepoint by Health Admin.
-Located Historic records have been added to Pathway but any associated Plans/ paperwork is separately located across Infovision, Sharepoint and Pathway (paperclips).
+Located Historic records have been added to Pathway but any associated Plans/paperwork is separately located across Infovision, Sharepoint and Pathway (paperclips).
 Therefore, all information relating to a septic is still not centrally accessible from a single database (is stored across 3 locations).
 Current Applications/Permits have their application info and issued permits in Pathway but scanned Plans and Application form in Sharepoint.
-Septic mapping information was intended to be incorporated onto Exponare but to date has not occurred.
+Septic mapping information was intended to be incorporated onto Exponaire but to date has not occurred.
 If this were to occur it would be a 4th (separate) septic data point (from Pathway, Infovision and Sharepoint data).
 Y Y Further centralisation of data/records required Further integration of data systems required